 3. A Second Chance At Finding A Good Mother

-The undermothered can still receive the mothering their missed in their childhood.
+The undermothered can still receive the mothering they have missed in their childhood.

-You might find yourself receiving love, guidance, encouragement, protection, nurturance, etc. from more than one relationship – from your partner, therapist, close friends, spiritual teachers, in-laws, and from the mother you eventually develop within yourself.
+You might find yourself receiving love, guidance, encouragement, protection, nurturance, etc. from more than one relationship – from your partner, mental health counselor, close friends, spiritual teachers, in-laws, and from the mother you eventually develop within yourself.

 These relationships help you see that your needs are being fulfilled out of love and not out of obligation (like you used to feel during your childhood).
 This helps you develop a healthy sense of entitlement.

 For this to happen, the Good Mother substitutes must feel safe to you and need to be generous with their love and attention.

 To heal our mother wounds, you need to open up to receive your basic needs from these relationships.
 You might need to sit through the discomfort of dealing with feelings of unworthiness and learning to trust, before you can open up to receive nurturance.